TragicWarrior/libvterm/TESTING.md

 it makes for a brutal test on the parsing engine.
 As of 2019-08-08, playback will cause libvte based emulators (xfce terminal, gnome terminal) to crash because of CSI SU sequences which are out of bounds.
-A safety check in libvterm prevents it.
-Both xterm and the  KDE konsole emulator seems to be resistant to the bug.
+A safety check makes libvterm less susceptible to it.
+Both xterm and the  KDE konsole emulator also seem to be resistant to the bug.